IGITANGAZA23/D-E-M-O/TWO_FACTOR_AUTH.md

 {
   "requiresTwoFactor": true,
   "tempToken": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...",
-  "message": "2FA verification required.
-Please provide your 2FA code.", "user": {
+  "message": "2FA code has been sent to your email.
+Please check your inbox and provide the code.", "user": {
     "id": 1,
     "email": "user@example.com",